Emotions in French: 36 Words and Phrases To Express Your Feelings

 Get nice and comfy on the couch and perhaps find some tissues.

-Yup, we’re gonna talk about your feelings.
+Yup, we’re gonna talk about your feelings… in French.

-So get real comfortable with your inner self, because we’re going to learn these emotional adjectives and phrases so your French conversation skills can be as emotive as these French films, plays and young adult fiction books.
+So get real comfortable with your inner self, because we’re going to learn these emotional adjectives and phrases so your French conversation skills can be as emotive as these French movies, plays and young adult fiction books.

 French Feelings: Agreeing the Adjective to the Subject